Snowflake-Labs/SFSimilarity/README.md

 ### Installation:

-Before creating the UDFs in Snowflake you need to upload the `sfsimilarity-1.0.jar`, `commons-lang3-3.12.0.jar` and `commons-text-1.9.jar`, download the binaries from the [Release 1.0](releases/tag/v1.0).
+Before creating the UDFs in Snowflake you need to upload the `sfsimilarity-1.0.jar`, `commons-lang3-3.12.0.jar` and `commons-text-1.9.jar`, download the binaries from the [Latest Release](/releases/latest).

 [Create a stage](https://docs.snowflake.com/en/sql-reference/sql/create-stage.html) (or use an existing one) in Snowflake.